HKLENG/Desk22-Group/report/BackgroundandMotivation.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | 1.
 The website is beautiful and it shows a lot of before and after photos, which is very attractive.<br/>2.
 There are ways like chat window to communicate with customer service. | 1.
 The website is designed to increase the business of the gym.
 After you ask for something, a staff member will contact you and try to sell the course.<br/>2.
 The only place that has fitness instructions is a blog, but the content is messy and no one wants to flip through a few pages for fitness tips. |

 There are many similar fitness websites, such as Berlin Athletic [13] and Octopus Academy[14].
 They are not platforms for knowledge sharing, but platforms for raising awareness for offline gyms.
 They are more suitable for people who are looking for a offline gym to work out.
-People can book an experience course through this website and communicate with customer service staff about questions they are interested in, such as the qualification, time and price of the instructor.
+People can book an experience course through this website and communicate with the customer service staff about questions they are interested in, such as the qualification, time and price of the instructors.
 However, it is obviously not suitable for a novice who just wants to collect fitness knowledge.

 ### Apple Fitness+